dkaslovsky/ElasticBatch/README.md

 - `**metadata_funcs`: (`callable`) functions to apply to each document for adding Elasticsearch metadata.; see [Automatic Elasticsearch Metadata Fields](#automatic-elasticsearch-metadata-fields) for more details.

 Once initialized, `ElasticBuffer` exposes two methods, `add` and `flush`.
-Use `add` to add documents to the buffer, noting that all documents in the buffer will be flushed and inserted into Elasticsearch once the number of docuemnts exceeds the buffer's size:
+Use `add` to add documents to the buffer, noting that all documents in the buffer will be flushed and inserted into Elasticsearch once the number of documents exceeds the buffer's size:
 ```
 >>> docs = [
         {'_index': 'my-index', 'a': 1, 'b': 2.1, 'c': 'xyz'},